Ardeatine massacre: Victims

 Misconceptions about the Fosse Ardeatine Massacre abound.
-Foremost among these is the notion that the Partisans responsible for the Via Rasella attack were ordered to come forward and turn themselves in to the SS and wilfully declined to do so.
+Foremost among these is the notion that the Partisans responsible for the Via Rasella attack were ordered to come forward and turn themselves over to the SS and wilfully declined to do so.

 Although it is sometimes claimed that the reprisal victims were predominantly Jewish, only 75 of the 335 victims selected for death in the caves were Jewish, this having been a criterion for selection (because Jews were known to be marked for death anyway).
 In fact, the victims comprised, in Robert Katz's words, "rich, and poor, doctors and lawyers, workers and shopkeepers, artists and artisans, teachers and students, men and teenage boys from every walk of life, and even a man of God ... among them".
-The main concern of the SS had been speedy fulfilment of the quota.
+The main concern of the SS had been the speedy fulfilment of the quota.
 Some were residents of Via Rasella who were home at the time of the Partisan attack; others had been arrested and tortured for suspected Resistance and other anti-Fascist activities, while still others had been casually picked up on the streets or arrested at their homes on the basis of tips from Fascist informants.
 The youngest of them was 15 years old.

 Political prisoners included members of the GAP, the PA, and the Monarchist Clandestine Military Front of the Resistance (FMRC), which included many policemen.
 Members of the Bandiera Rossa ("Red Flag") a dissident Communist Resistance group, constituted the largest group.
 One political prisoner, Padre Pietro Pappagallo, was one of the models for the character of Padre Pietro in Roberto Rossellini's pioneering neo-realist film Rome, Open City, filmed in 1944.
 Another, perhaps the most celebrated, was the aristocratic Colonel Giuseppe Montezemolo (age 44), who, after the flight of the King and Badoglio, had elected to stay and go underground in Rome, disguised in mufti as a professor or Ingegnere (engineer), to organize and lead the FMRC, representing the Badoglio Government, with which he had been in continual radio contact up until his arrest on 25 January 1944.

-Colonel Giuseppe Montezemolo's incredible courage under torture that included having his nails and teeth pulled out, became legendary.
+Colonel Giuseppe Montezemolo's incredible courage under torture which included having his nails and teeth pulled out, became legendary.
 Another was General Simone Simoni, a war hero aged 64, who had endured torture with a blowtorch.
 The old soldier had replied to his captors, "My only regret is that I was not younger because there was so much more I could have done [for my country]".
 Neither man ever talked or in any way betrayed their network.

 Besides Simoni, four more generals were among the executed, all members of the Clandestine Military Front: Vito Artale, Dardano Fenulli, Roberto Lordi, and Sabato Martelli Castaldi.